KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 about the exergy analysis feature in the respective [online documentation][].

-The supercritical CO<sub>2</sub> power cycle model has the following
+The CGAM model has the following topology:
-topology:

 <figure>
 <img src="./flowsheet.svg" class="align-center" />
 </figure>

-Find the model specifications and results in the sCO2.py script and the corresponding [pdf model report][].
+Find the model specifications and results in the CGAM.py script and the corresponding [pdf model report][].

 ## Usage